Anthony Michael Hall: 1990s

 After a two-year break due to a reported drinking problem, Hall returned to acting by starring opposite Johnny Depp and Winona Ryder in Tim Burton's 1990 hit Edward Scissorhands, this time as the film's villain.
 By then in his 20s, he shifted to more mature roles, trying to establish himself as an adult actor.
-After Scissorhands, he appeared in a series of low-budget films, including the 1992 comedy Into the Sun, where he starred as a visiting celebrity at a military air base.
+After Scissorhands, he appeared in a series of low-budget films, including the 1990 film A Gnome Named Gnorm, where he starred as a detective who was forced to team up with a strange looking Gnome, making for a buddy cop movie with mixed reviews.
+He also was in the 1992 comedy Into the Sun, where he starred as a visiting celebrity at a military air base.
 Film critic Janet Maslin praised his performance, writing that "Hall, whose earlier performances (in films like National Lampoon's Vacation and Sixteen Candles) have been much goofier, remains coolly funny and graduates to subtler forms of comedy with this role."
-The following year, he played a gay man who teaches down-and-out Will Smith to dupe rich people in the critically acclaimed film Six Degrees of Separation; Hall claimed that it was "the hardest role [he] ever had."
+The following year, he played a gay man who teaches down-and-out Will Smith to dupe rich people in the critically acclaimed film Six Degrees of Separation; Hall claimed that it was "the hardest role [he] ever had".

 In 1994, Hall starred in and directed his first feature film, a low-budget Showtime comedy titled Hail Caesar about a would-be rock star who works in a pencil eraser factory.
-The film also co-starred Samuel L. Jackson, Robert Downey, Jr., and Judd Nelson.
+The film also co-starred Samuel L. Jackson, Robert Downey Jr., and Judd Nelson.
 In addition, he produced the soundtrack for the film with composer Herbie Tribino.
 The film featured songs written and performed by Hall.

+Music

+Following his family tradition, Hall pursued his other passion of music.
+He was the lead singer and songwriter for his band, Hall of Mirrors, formed in 1998.
+The band released an album, Welcome to the Hall of Mirrors, through Hall's own RAM Records label in 1999, with collaborations from former Guns N' Roses guitarist Gilby Clarke and Prince's former keyboard player Tommy Barbarella.
+It featured songs from his self-directed film Hail Caesar (1994).

+Bill Gates

 After a series of appearances in low-budget films and guest roles on TV series in the mid and late 1990s, he gained media attention once again in the 1999 Emmy-nominated TNT original movie Pirates of Silicon Valley, co-starring Noah Wyle as Apple Computer's Steve Jobs.
 Hall was widely praised for his portrayal of Microsoft billionaire Bill Gates.
 "I really fought for this part because I knew it would be the role of a lifetime," Hall said.
 "It was a thrill and a daunting challenge to play someone of his stature and brilliance."
 Hall described his physical appearance as 20-year-old Gates to the San Francisco Chronicle: